Scope Proposal & Explainer

 </div>

-However, in this proposal specificity can override scope proximity.
+That means, currently, specificity will override scope proximity.
 Given the following CSS, a paragraph matched by both rules would be red, thanks to the added specificity:

 @scope aside {